vanetnuggets/.github/profile/README.md

 ## Repositories
  - vanetlab-web:
    * Description: This is the public repository for the web portion of our team project.
-   * Technologies: Vue.js
+   * Technologies: Vue
-   * Purpose: It contains the web application related code and functionality for our project.
+   * Purpose: It contains the web with introduction of our team and project.

  - vanetlab-fe:
    * Description: This is the public repository for the front-end application of our team project.